hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-Purpose of _set account detail_ is to set account's key-value information
+Purpose of _set account detail_ is to set key-value information for a given account

 ### Structure